ecurges/inspirational-quote/README.md

 ## About

-A webstite that I've created from one of my favorite quotes by Michael Jordan.
+A webstite that I've created from one of my favorite quotes by Michael Jordan in Scrimba boot camp.